sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/creating-jupyter-notebook-connection.rst

       :alt: jupyter-notebook
       :width: 60%

    ..
-Note:: Make Sure that the **Postback URL** is accessible from Kubernetes Cluster to get response back to Fire Insights UI.
+Note:: Make Sure that the **Postback URL** is accessible from Kubernetes Cluster to get response back to Sparkflows UI.

    Input the following details in **KUBERNETES tab**: